What happens in counselling?

-At this time we will meet by Skype but other face to face online methods are fine too - what ever works for you.
-There are obviously challenges around not being in the same room; I have been working online for many years and and sure we can overcome these and work together effectively
+We can meet by Skype, and other face-to-face online methods are fine too - what ever works for you - Zoom, BlueJeans, FaceTime, WhatsApp video.
+I have been working online for many years and am sure we can work together effectively online

 What is the BACP?

 The British Association of Counselling and Psychotherapy is the governing body of the counselling profession - my profession.
 As an Accredited Registered Member I work to their very high ethical standards and regulations, particularly around confidentiality.
 The BACP also has a clear and accessible complaints procedure.

 Can I pay online?

 Paying online is the easiest and safest way to pay.

 Confidentiality is fundamental to therapy.
 As a Registered member of the British Association of Counselling and Psychotherapy (BACP) and I am bound by my profession's ethical code of conduct, including very high standards of confidentiality.

 I have a supervisor as required by the BACP and discuss cases anonymously.
 There are specific occasions when I would be required to "break confidentiality" which include my feeling that you are about to harm yourself or someone else, otherwise I will not give information to your GP or anyone else without your permission .
 There are also some very rare cases when I am required to break confidentiality by law.